Sri Lanka (with optional Maldives extension)

 Prince of Wales and Her Royal Highness Duchess of Cornwall.

-Overnight: Sun Siyam Olhuveli (3 nights) – Full Board meals included (package upgrade options available)
+Overnight: Sun Siyam Olhuveli (3 nights) – Full Board meals and drinks package is included

 Day 14 & 15: 20 & 21 October

 - SoloMade hosted tour

 - Small group (minimum 6 | maximum 12 guests)

 - 12 nights’ accommodation in your own room

 - Daily sightseeing, excursions and entrance fee as per the itinerary

 - Meals as listed